 Along with adding flavor to food, salt is essential for human life.
 Foods that would have bitter and muddy flavors without salt become rich and flavorful when it is added.
 Sea salt and table salt are two common forms of salt that will be familiar to most experienced cooks.
 How similar are they?
 Do they taste the same?
 Is one better for you than the other?
-These and other questions will be answered in this edition of SPICEography Showdown.
+Let’s compare these two salt types.

 Do sea salt and table salt differ in flavor?

 If your recipe requires sea salt, can you use table salt?
-Can you use table salt in place of sea salt?
+And vice versa?

-Table and sea salt can be interchanged in most recipes since their flavors are virtually the same.
+Table and sea salt can be interchanged in most recipes since their flavors are virtually identical.
 The only adjustment when using either is the amount that you use.
 Because of the larger crystals in sea salt, less of the salt itself will fit into the teaspoon or tablespoon that you use to measure it.
-The crystals have irregular shapes so there is more air in a teaspoon of sea salt than there is in a teaspoon of table salt, which has smaller crystals and is therefore more compact.
+The crystals have irregular shapes, so there is more air in a teaspoon of sea salt than there is in a teaspoon of table salt, which has smaller crystals and is, therefore, more compact.

-If you are using sea salt in place of table salt, use 1 1/4 teaspoons of sea salt for every teaspoon of table salt that your recipe requires.
+If you are using sea salt to replace table salt, use 1 1/4 teaspoons of sea salt for every teaspoon of table salt that your recipe requires.
 You will do the opposite if substituting table salt for sea salt.
 Use 1 teaspoon of table salt for every 1 1/4 teaspoon of sea salt in the dish.